alkampfergit/personal-blog/codewrecks/content/post/old/2009/09/correct-use-of-a-source-control-system-branching-for-long-time-task.md

 tags: [Branch,Tfs]
 categories: [Team Foundation Server,Visual Studio]
 ---
-Source control system is probably developerâ€™s best friend, but quite often people use only a small percentage of its functionalities.
+Source control system is probably developer's best friend, but quite often people use only a small percentage of its functionalities.
 One of the most missed feature is a correct use of a branch.
-Letâ€™s make a concrete example.
+Let's make a concrete example.
 Suppose that developer A needs to implement a big feature, it estimates a week to complete it, and while he is working at this feature he needs also to modify some basic part of the system.
 The problem is: *until the developer has finished the new feature the code is in not in stable condition, and it can even not compile correctly.*

 A standard way to proceed is the following one.